booherbg/concordia-symposium-talk-2025/talk.md

 - My “Thinking Mind” can be set down — presence, compassion, love, clarity emerge
 - AI feels like an externalized Thinking Mind
 - If that’s true: *what do we want it to think **with**?*

-- Question for reflection: if AI can take on our Thinking Mind, can humans reclaim space for presence and compassion?
+Reflection:: If AI can take on our Thinking Mind, can humans reclaim space for presence and compassion?

 ---